pfsense/docs/source/releases/2-1-new-features-and-changes.rst

    DHCP server. `#2704 <http://redmine.pfsense.org/issues/2704>`__
 -  Updated the help system to handle some recent added files for 2.x and clean out some old/obsolete files
--  Allow selecting “Localhost” as an interface for IP Alias VIPs - this way IP Alias VIPs may be used for binding firewall services (e.g.
+-  Allow selecting "Localhost" as an interface for IP Alias VIPs - this way IP Alias VIPs may be used for binding firewall services (e.g.
    Proxy, VPN, etc) in routed subnets without burning IPs for CARP unnecessarily